 Classic Whipped Cream Pup Cup Recipe

 This is the classic puppuccino Starbucks serves.
-All you need is whip cream and a small serving dish.
+All you need is dog-friendly whipped cream and a small serving dish.

 - Fill a small dish with plain whipped cream (no artificial sugars, which can be harmful to dogs).